An Overview of Lesson 9

 - Evaluate route statistics and determine the siting route

-- explain the complexity of selecting a most appropriate route.
+- explain the complexity of selecting the most appropriate siting route

 What is due for Lesson 9?

 This lesson will take us one week to complete.
 Please refer to the Calendar for specific time frames and due dates.
 Specific directions for the assignment below can be found in this lesson.